slamora/brackets-wiki/Debugging-Test-Windows-in-Unit-Tests.md

 ## Option B: Repeatable Setup

-1. At some point after the test window has been created, add this temporary line of code:
+1. At some point after the test window has been created, add this temporary line of code: <br>`testWindow.brackets.app.showDeveloperTools();` <br>(I put it in the callback passed to `SpecRunnerUtils.createTestWindowAndRun()`, but it can go anywhere).

-&nbsp;&nbsp;&nbsp;&nbsp;<code>testWindow.brackets.app.showDeveloperTools();</code>

-I put it in the callback passed to <code>SpecRunnerUtils.createTestWindowAndRun()</code>, but it can go anywhere.

 2. Restart Brackets (because sometimes Reload doesn't reload everything...)